dbogatic/poa_blockchain/README.md

 * ![Node2](images/Screen_Shot10.png)

-* Setup the Clique Proof of Authority consensus algorithm.
+* Setup the Clique Proof of Authority (PoA) consensus algorithm.

     * A consensus algorithm is a procedure through which all the peers of the Blockchain network reach a common agreement about the present state of the distributed ledger.
 Source: [GeeksforGeeks](https://www.geeksforgeeks.org/consensus-algorithms-in-blockchain/)